Italy Travel Banner

 Remember, if you’re planning to hit the ski slopes or venture into the mountains, you’ll need to pack appropriate gear.
 Many ski resorts offer rental equipment, but it’s always a good idea to bring your own base layers and ski socks.

-Travel Tips for December
+Travel Tips for Visiting Italian Winter Gateway

 Now for some insider tips to make your winter Italian adventure even more magical.